Where To Buy London Eye Tickets

 Group photo during our last visit of the London Eye

-Way N. 3: Get a multi-attraction ticket
+Get a multi-attraction ticket

 If you are visiting London with your children and you want to take them to Madame Tussauds, SEA LIFE London, Shrek’s Adventure! and a even do a hop-on-hop-off BIG BUS Tour, this is the best way to buy London Eye tickets.
 It will allow you to save quite a bit.

-These combined tickets are sold on the London Eye official website.
-You have the option to pick from a combination of London Eye and just another attraction; or you can select the London Eye and up to four more attractions for a very comprehensive visit.
+You have the option to pick a London Eye tickets combination with just another attraction; or you can select the London Eye and up to four more attractions for a very comprehensive visit – it’s a bit like creating your own city pass.

 London Dungeon tickets